ArneBachmann/sos/README.md

 - There is no relation between a checkout, branch point and any committed revision.
 - Branches are always created from current file system state and have no reference to other branches or specific revisions
 - Updating is allowed even if uncommitted changes are connected (no matter if from last revision or after switching to any other revision)
+- Python 2 support was ditched completely, as type safety was difficult to guarantee and external library support also missing

 ## User configuration and defaults ##
 SOS optionally uses the [`configr`]() library to manage per-user global defaults for the `--strict`, `--track` and `--picky` parameters that the `offline` command takes.